St. Jude Family of Websites

 Also called: Aggressive fibromatosis; deep fibromatosis; desmoid fibromatosis; fibromatosis, infantile; fibromatosis, juvenile; grade I fibrosarcoma; musculoaponeurotic fibromatosis; nonmetastasizing fibrosarcoma

-A desmoid tumor is a growth that resembles scar tissue.
+A desmoid tumor is a type of soft-tissue growth that resembles scar tissue.
 It occurs inside the body and may be found anywhere within the connective tissues.
 Connective tissues provide strength and flexibility to bones, ligaments, and muscles.
-A desmoid tumor is usually not cancerous (benign).
+A desmoid tumor does not spread to other parts of the body.
+But it can grow slowly or quickly and may press on nearby tissues or organs.

 Desmoid tumors are usually named for the areas where they grow: